lunarstorm/laravel-ddd/README.md

 If your application implements its own factory discovery using `Factory::guessFactoryNamesUsing()`, you should set `ddd.autoload.factories` to `false` to ensure it is not overridden.

 ### Migrations
-When `ddd.autoload.migrations` is enabled, paths within the domain layer matching the configured `ddd.namespaces.migration` namespace will be auto-registered as a database migration path.
+When `ddd.autoload.migrations` is enabled, paths within the domain layer matching the configured `ddd.namespaces.migration` namespace will be auto-registered as a database migration path and recognized by `php artisan migrate`.

 ### Ignoring Paths During Autoloading
 To specify folders or paths that should be skipped during autoloading class discovery, add them to the `ddd.autoload_ignore` configuration option.
 By default, the `Tests` and `Migrations` folders are ignored.